-The Board Committees assesses their performance using the approved Guidelines on the Performance rating System of LLFC Board-Level Committees approved on June 25, 2021, by the Board of Directors.
+The Board-level Committees assess their performance using the approved Guidelines on the Performance rating System of LLFC Board-Level Committees approved on June 25, 2021, by the Board of Directors.

-The result of the Board Committees Assessment for the year 2022 was 95.80% equivalent to a qualitative rating of "Superior".
+The result of each Board-Level Committee Assessment for the year 2023 were 100% equivalent to a qualitative rating of "Excellent".
 It is disclosed in the LLFC website under the Corporate Governance Seal.

-EXECUTIVE COMMITTEE (EXCOM)
+EXECUTIVE COMMITTEE

+Chairperson: Roberto U. Teo\

+Members: Fritz M. Salazar

+Edgar Cristanto R. Violan\\

-Chairperson: Cecilia Cayosa Borromeo Vice-chairperson: Roberto U. Teo Members: Conrado S. Miñano, Jr. Fritz M. Salazar Michael P. Arañas
+Conrado S. Miñano, Jr.

+Michael P. Arañas

 The Executive Committee shall possess and may exercise all the powers on specific matters within the competence of the BOD particularly in the management and direction of the affairs of the Corporation and as may be delegated by the majority of the BOD subject to the limitations provided by the Corporation Code.

-The Executive Committee is responsible for the following:
+The Executive Committee performs the following:

-- 1.Evaluate and approve lease/credit transactions and restructuring proposals in accordance with the Codified Approving and Signing Authorities; - 2.Evaluate and recommend to the Board for consideration and approval credit proposals coursed through the Executive Committee; - 3.Formulate and recommend credit policies for Board consideration and approval; - 4.Review and monitor the performance of credit facilities previously approved; - 5.Approve procurement and disposal of Corporate Assets and administrative services in accordance with the Codified Approving and Signing Authorities; - 6.Approve sale of Acquired Assets in accordance with the Codified Approving and Signing Authorities; and - 7.Perform such other duties and functions and/or assume such responsibilities as may be delegated by the Board of Directors.
+- Evaluate and approve lease/credit transactions and restructuring proposals in accordance with the Codified Approving and Signing Authorities; - Evaluate and recommend to the Board for consideration and approval credit proposals coursed through the Executive Committee; - Formulate and recommend credit policies for Board consideration and approval; - Review and monitor the performance of credit facilities previously approved; - Approve procurement and disposal of Corporate Assets and administrative services in accordance with the Codified Approving and Signing Authorities; - Approve sale of Acquired Assets in accordance with the Codified Approving and Signing Authorities; and - Perform such other duties and functions and/or assume such responsibilities as may be delegated by the Board of Directors.